-When it’s hot, or even when it’s not, one of my standby, easy and fun sensory activities is ice play.
+It’s hot today… so hot… And when it’s hot, or even when it’s not, one of my standby, easy sensory play activities is ice play.

 The only thing you need for this activity is a little forward thinking, some containers, some water, and some fun things to freeze into ice blocks.

 Twenty Fun Things to Freeze in Ice Blocks